 Well made of stones

 Ķintu Aka represents a sunken well made of large, rectangular stone slabs.
 Stone slabs are processed with great precision and they form an exact square where each side is 1.25 m long.
 Volume of each of these stones is 0.4 – 0.7 m3.
 The largest stones are located above and are visible – their size is 1.93 x 0.74 x 0.47 m and 1.55 x 1 x 0.27 m and each weighs approximately one ton.
-Deeper the stones become smaller but at the base, at several metres depth they are enormous again.
+Deeper the stones become smaller but at the base, at several meters depth they are enormous again.

 Well is filled with stagnant water – it certainly does not serve its purpose now.